Pooryamb/benchmark_structural_aligners4pfam_annotation/README.md

 ```

 The next scripts will be used for finding the sensitivity based on the number of FPs before the first TP.
+Run time on Niagara Node of Compute Canada: 1 hour.
 ```
 mkdir -p ./data/first_label_occ

 file_paths=$(find ./data/alis/sample_vs_pfam/ -type f -name "*.tsv")
 echo "$file_paths" | parallel "python scripts/find_nonred_labels.py --input {}"
 ```